Midnight Oil @ Zitadelle Mainz (Support: Wolf Maahn) | 06.07.2019

 Kurt Ostbahn @ Praterwiese Wien | 23.08.2019

 Crazy ideas are the best.
+Kurt Ostbahn in Vienna was one of those.

-When Anahi mentioned Kurt Ostbahn sometime in early spring we did not know we would attend a fascinating concert in Vienna some months later.
-And the majority of people will likely have never heard anything about Kurti and his story.
+Though I know, the majority of people will likely have never heard anything about Kurti and his story.

 The audience was enthusiastic and sang along with almost every song, the feeling was intense.